Niharkanta1/UnityTemplate2D/README.md

-# SAMPLE PROJECT TEMPLATE #
+# SAMPLE PROJECT TEMPLATE 2D #

-A Simple unity project 2D template with Cinemachine, New Input System and URP
+A Simple unity project 2D template with Cinemachine, New Input System and URP.

+_Note: A Sample input action is provided in the template with WASD and Jump button for Keyboard and Any Gamepad controller.
+Universal Render pipeline assets are alreay present in the template._

 Contains the below modules.
 ------------------------------